 - 1. Refresh the sampling kit - a.
 Replace sample bottles. - b.
 Print new field labels and field data sheets. - c.
 Refill/restock preservative containers. - 2.
 Equipment maintenance, cleaning and storage - a.
 Decontaminate all equipment that has come in contact with lake/non-wadeable stream water according to the NEON Aquatic Decontamination Protocol (RD 09)]. - b.
 Dry all equipment thoroughly before storage. - c.
-Check all nets for holes and patch if necessary.
+Check all nets for holes and patch if necessary. - 3.
+Data QA/QC - a.
+Required checks - i.
+Check that the sample IDs generated by the mobile application(s) match the sample IDs written on the sample bottles. - ii.
+Check that the barcode labels in in the mobile application(s) match the barcode labels adhered to the samples.
+At a minimum, check the last few numbers of the barcode. - b.
+Nice to check - i.
+Site ID, collect date, sampling protocol version - ii.
+Sampling depths

-Title: AOS Protocol and Procedure: Zooplankton Sampling in Lakes Date: 02/13/2018 NEON Doc. #: NEON.DOC.001194 Author: S. Parker Revision: G
+Title: AOS Protocol and Procedure: Zooplankton Sampling in Lakes Date: 12/19/2018 NEON Doc. #: NEON.DOC.001194 Author: S. Parker Revision: H